RTCommerce/RTCommerce.github.io/_posts/2024-9-26-product-boost-query-string.md

 categories: ["Adobe Commerce","Magento Open Source","Magento 2","Product Listing"]
 published: true
 ---
 Are you looking to make your key products stand out and drive more conversions during your marketing campaigns?
 Look no further!
-RTCommerce is excited to introduce the Product Boost Query String Module for Magento 2 (Adobe Commerce and Magento Open Source).
+We are excited to introduce the Product Boost Query String Module for Magento 2 (Adobe Commerce and Magento Open Source).
 This powerful tool helps you maximize visibility for products, making it easier for customers to find your best offers and must-have items.
 ![alt text](/images/product-boost-query-string/screenshot.png)

 ## Why the Product Boost Query String Module is Essential for Your Store